gkursi/Pulse-client/README.md

 2. Run `./gradlew genSources`
 3. Run `./gradlew build`
 4. Client jar is in `build/libs/pulseclient-???.jar` (not `..-sources.jar`)
+Alternatively you can download a prebuilt jar from GitHub actions
 ### Optional dependencies
 * Playerctl (linux only) has to be installed to use the playerctl hud module